 The hardest thing about counting macros as part of many people’s health regimens is that nagging X factor: alcohol.
 When planning meals for the week, few of us account for afterwork beers or cocktails.
 And that leads to last-minute Google searches for “alcohol with the least calories” as you scramble to place an order.

 But even the most carefully considered diet plan can struggle when it comes to booze.
 And macro mathematicians may be surprised to learn that alcohol — like carbohydrates, protein, and fat — is technically the “fourth macro.”

-Not only can the calorie content of alcoholic beverages varies wildly depending on type of alcohol and any accompanying mixers or additives, alcohol behaves differently than the other three macros.
+Not only can the calorie content of alcoholic beverages vary wildly depending on the type of alcohol and any accompanying mixers or additives, alcohol behaves differently than the other three macros.

 Alcohol: The Fourth Macro?